 This is why we advocate for not paying the ransom.
 In the heat of the moment, it’s not always so clear, but we urge anyone infected by ransomware, businesses included, to slow down and consider the repercussions of their actions.
 There are situations where you might feel like you have no choice but to pay, particularly in double-extortion situations where the threat of online leaks of your data is imminent, but we assure you that you always have a choice in the matter.

-If you become the target of ransomware, we suggest you call COMPANYNAME at PHONENUMBER.
+If you become the target of ransomware, we suggest you call Quikteks at (973) 882-4644.
 We can walk you through the appropriate next steps to address ransomware on your network.

 Granted, it’s easier to prevent ransomware in the first place than to deal with an active threat, so we also recommend that you outfit your network with top-notch security solutions.
 Compound these with proper employee and end-user training to minimize the possibility of ransomware striking your company.
 While there is never a guarantee, the odds of it crippling your business will be significantly less with these steps in mind.